Khanathan/Fun-Lang-Interpreter/README.md

 ```

 ## Current Limitations
-As the the focus of this project was basic features and type checking, many other common features have not been implemented:
+As the the focus of this project was basic features and type checking, many common language features have not been implemented:
 * More complicated operations (increment, modulus, bitwise operations, etc)
 * No support for characters and data structures like lists
 * No user-defined data types